-To further complicate matters, FICO also regularly updates these special industry-specific credit scores so that they are more accurate.
-Like the general FICO score, there are multiple versions of each industry-specific score.
+To further complicate matters, FICO regularly updates these special industry-specific credit scores to be more accurate.
+Like the general FICO score, there are multiple versions of each industry-specific FICO score.

 What this means is that a typical person doesn’t just have one or two FICO scores.
 Instead, everyone has dozens of FICO scores.